- Modern units with top-end appliances

 - Huge master bathrooms with soaking tubs, standing showers, separate rooms for toilets, large vanity areas, and Molton Brown toiletries

 - 42-inch, flat-screen TVs in living room and bedrooms with HD Direct TV, pay-per-view movies, and DVD players (extensive selection of DVDs can be borrowed for free)

 - Media system includes DVD and CD players, iPod connectivity, and Parasound Xantech surround sound

 - Bosch washer and dryer in every unit, with free detergent and dryer sheets provided

 - Some Bay View Rooms have large private terraces alongside the Mustard Terrace, a huge outdoor space with two large gas fireplaces and impressive views over Ghirardelli Square and San Francisco Bay.

 Lots of perks and services make up for minimal facilities.

 There is a slew of free services and perks.
-An included daily continental breakfast (that's better than many you'd pay for at other hotels), car service (in a Maserati, no less!), butler service, grocery shopping ... the list continues, placing the Fairmont Heritage above the common business center/fitness center package offered at most urban hotels.
+An included daily continental breakfast (that's better than many you'd pay for at other hotels), car service, butler service, grocery shopping ... the list continues, placing the Fairmont Heritage above the common business center/fitness center package offered at most urban hotels.

 Great choice for families given huge units and personal service